badetitou/SmartTest/SmartTest.package/ClyRunClassRelatedTestsCommand.class/README.md

-I represent the button that run the tests that CORA's found about a class
+I represent the button that run the tests that SmartTest's found about a class